PaddlePaddle/PaddleFL/README.md

 A PFE program is exactly a PaddlePaddle program, and will be executed as normal PaddlePaddle programs.
 For example, in run-time a  PFE program will be transpiled into ProgramDesc, and then be passed to and run by the Executor.
 The main concepts in the run-time phase are as follows:

 * **Computing nodes**: a computing node is an entity corresponding to a Computing Party.
 In real deployment, it can be a bare-metal machine, a cloud VM, a docker or even a process.
 PFE requires exactly three computing nodes in each run, which is determined by the underlying ABY3 protocol.
 A PFE program will be deployed and run in parallel on all three computing nodes.
 * **Operators using MPC**: PFE provides typical machine learning operators in `paddle.fluid_encrypted` over encrypted data.
 Such operators are implemented upon PaddlePaddle framework, based on MPC protocols like ABY3.
-Like other PaddlePaddle operators, in run time, instances of PFE operators are created and run in order by Executor (see [] for details).
+Like other PaddlePaddle operators, in run time, instances of PFE operators are created and run in order by Executor.

 #### Result reconstruction